a2u/rudnkh.me/content/eating/20230827-maria-limao.md

 : €12.50 ($13.56) / two persons

 Notes
 : A very charming brunch restaurant, located almost in the city center.
-Very clean and pleasant, with an inner courtyard outside.
+Very clean and pleasant, with an inner courtyard.
 Most likely, I will come back here again.